 La Trobe University Professor Catherine Itsiopoulos, who is head of the School of Dietetics, did extensive research on the benefits of the Mediterranean Diet.
 Simple diet changes to the American way of eating can be made to improve our health and overall well-being.
-This is especially important for anyone either has type 2 Diabetes or heart disease or is at high risk. both diseases are becoming a major concern for many American Baby Boomers over 50.

 Make simple diet changes the Mediterranean way

 The Mediterranean Diet has been said to be one of the healthiest and most enjoyable ways of eating in the world.
-Most of us are familiar with Italy and Greece but the Mediterranean area actually encompasses about 40 different countries.
-It’s interesting to compare the similarities and differences of the food they eat in each region.
+Most of us are familiar with Italy and Greece but the Mediterranean area encompasses about 40 different countries.
+It’s interesting to compare the similarities and differences in the food they eat in each region.

 Olive oil is common to all of the Mediterranean countries because olives grow abundantly throughout the region.
 Crete has been studied intensively and it’s been found to have the lowest death rates from heart disease of all of the other countries studied.
 The reason for this is that Cretans eat a mostly vegetarian diet with bread as their primary carbohydrate.
 Italians eat more pasta and pizza.
 The Cretan diet favors plant foods, seafood, and a small amount of animal protein.
 They also eat yogurt, made from goat milk every day.
 Goat milk is more digestible than cow’s milk for humans and is widely consumed in Greece.